 Gram negative:

-Note: Many strains of these microorganisms, which stably multiply in the presence of other antibiotics, such as penicillins, first-generation cephalosporins and aminoglycosides, are sensitive to ceftriaxone.
+Note: Many strains of the listed microorganisms, which multiply steadily in the presence of other antibiotics, for example, penicillins, first-generation cephalosporins and aminoglycosides, are sensitive to ceftriaxone.
 Treponema pallidum is sensitive to ceftriaxone both in vitro and in animal experiments.
-According to clinical data, ceftriaxone is effective in primary and secondary syphilis.
+According to clinical data during primary and secondary syphilis noted good effectiveness of ceftriaxone.

 Anaerobic pathogens: